Other Providers

 As an open protocol, Zapf is designed to be extensible.
-Independent Zap Settlement Providers (ZSPs) can implement any number of external OAuth Legacy Identity Providers (LIDPs) to support niche communities or enterprise users.
+Independent Identity Authorities (IAs) can implement any number of Legacy Identity Providers (LIDPs) to support niche communities or enterprise users.

 Common targets include: